Who Was Rakesh Jhunjhunwala? Facts About Indias Warren Buffett

 - Rakesh Jhunjhunwala was born on 5 July 1960.
 Born into a Rajasthani family, he spent most of his childhood in Mumbai.

-- He graduated from Sydenham College and subsequently enrolled in the Institute of Chartered Accountants of India.
+- He graduated from Sydenham College, Mumbai, and subsequently enrolled in the Institute of Chartered Accountants of India.

 - Rakesh Jhunjhunwala married Rekha Jhunjhunwala on 22 February 1987, and the couple has three children.